Strengthening Workload Identity Security Policies

 Workload Identity Security Policies and Compliance

-In the world of technology, ensuring that our workloads are secure is crucial.
-Workload identity refers to the identity assigned to non-human entities like applications, services, or virtual machines that need to authenticate and interact with other services.
-Today, let’s dive into the essentials of workload identity security policies and compliance.
+In the world of tech, making sure our workloads are secure is super important.
+Workload identity, you know, it's like the ID for non-human things – apps, services, or even those virtual machines – that need to prove who they are and talk to other services.
+(Workload identities - Microsoft Entra Workload ID) So, let's get into the nitty-gritty of workload identity security policies and keeping things compliant.

 What Are Workload Identity Security Policies?